-Full borough council elections took place in May 2019, resulting in a 'no overall control' authority.
 At the Annual Full Council meeting on 21 May 2019, The Council elected a new Leader of the Council, Mayor and Deputy Mayor and agreed the nominations to the principal committees and area planning committees for the 2019/2020 year.
-The new Leader of the Council made eight appointments to the Executive, including a Deputy Leader, from different political groups, forming a new multi-party administration.
-Following the passing away of one councillor and the resignation of one councillor from the Conservative group, Council reviewed the allocation of seats again at the meetings of the Full Council.
+The new Leader of the Council made eight appointments to the Executive, including a Deputy Leader.
+Following the death of one councillor and the resignation of one councillor from the conservative group, Council reviewed the allocation of seats again at the meeting of Full Council on 10 December 2019 and will be reviewed again in light of By-Election result.